a-h/templ/docs/docs/04-core-concepts/02-template-generation.md

 The `templ generate` command has a `--help` option that prints advanced options.

-These include the ability to generate code a single file, or choose the parallel workers that `templ generate` uses to create Go files.
+These include the ability to generate code for a single file and to choose the number of parallel workers that `templ generate` uses to create Go files.

 By default `templ generate` uses the number of CPUs that your machine has installed.